Marc-Aradillas/Wine_Project/README.md

 - Fetch wine quality data from Data.World.
 - Merge red and white wine CSVs, adding a color identifier.
-- Save as 'combined_wine.csv' for repo use.
+- Save as 'winequality_red_white.csv' for repo use.
 - Clone repo and insert data.
 - Execute notebook.